18205097282/DBFC-Net/README.md

 Introduction
 ---
-Datasets and source code for our paper **DBFC-Net: Salvage DBFC-Net: A Uniform Framework for Fine-grained Cross-media Retrieval**
+Datasets and source code for our paper **DBFC-Net: A Uniform Framework for Fine-grained Cross-media Retrieval**

 Network Architecture